 Experts and cross-country skiers have three options, including All Seasons Adventures, Mountain Trails Foundation and White Pine Touring Nordic Center.
 This center serves as Park City’s exclusive cross-country track, with loops measuring 3K to 10K.
 Local guides and experts are also available for cross-country tours and lessons, ensuring guests have everything they need to enhance the experience.

 Sled Through the Snow

 Bundle up and take a dog sledding adventure through the mountains.
-Three companies offer dog sledding rides, suited for families and couples.
-Book a trip with Rocky Mountain Recreation of Utah, and take an hour-long tour of their 9,000 acre ranch.
+Three companies offer dog sledding rides suited for families and couples.
+Book a trip with Rocky Mountain Recreation of Utah for hour-long tour of their 9,000 acre ranch.
 Or check out top-rated Luna Lobos and All Seasons Adventures.
 Luna Lobos offers tours on Rancho Luna Lobos, a family-owned and -operated venue.
-Dog sledding with All Seasons also has one-hour rides, and with all options, guests can interact directly with the four-legged friends.
+Dog sledding with All Seasons has one-hour rides, and with all options, guests interact directly with their four-legged friends.

 Fly High Over the Mountains

 Another top among Park City winter activities is hot-air balloon rides.
 This popular year-round activity offers unforgettable views of the mountains and scenery.
 Park City Balloon Adventures flies groups as small as two and as large as 30.
 The one-hour sunrise flight explores high over the area, with champagne or orange juice available post-flight.